Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 If the mission is accomplished, the contestant will receive a reward which is registered next to the social mission on the wheel.

-The purpose of the project is to develop social awareness and to generate practical help for disadvantaged populations.
+The purpose of the TV programme is to develop social awareness and to generate practical help for disadvantaged populations.

 The idea for the initiative made it to the final round of the competition and the young entrepreneurs received a certificate of esteem.